Children Can float too

 Is Floating Safe for Kids?

-Yes, floating is safe for kids when done under proper supervision.
 The water in a float tank is only about 10–11 inches deep and contains enough Epsom salt to make anyone — even a wiggly child — effortlessly buoyant.
-Our rooms are private, our tanks are cleaned and filtered after every session, and parents are welcome to remain nearby during the float.
+Our float rooms are private, and every tank is thoroughly cleaned and filtered after each session.
+Parents are always welcome to remain nearby, especially for a child’s first float.

-We typically recommend floating for children ages 8 and up, as younger kids may not yet have the patience to enjoy a full session.
-That said, every child is different, yours may want the longer session!
+We typically recommend floating for children ages 8 and up, as younger kids may not yet have the patience to enjoy the experience.
+That said, every child is different.
+Some take to floating immediately, while others prefer shorter or more guided first sessions.

 1. Stress Relief in a Busy World

-Today’s kids face more pressure than ever — school demands, sports schedules, social media, and extracurriculars.
-Floating gives them a rare moment of complete quiet, where there’s no phone, no noise, and no expectations.
-It’s a reset button for the mind.
+Today’s kids carry more than we often realize — school demands, packed schedules, extracurriculars, social pressure, and constant stimulation.
+Floating offers a rare moment of complete quiet, where there are no screens, no expectations, and no performance required.
+For many kids, it acts as a gentle reset for both mind and body.

 2. Better Sleep